Noteshelf Review 2023

 Let’s say you had a “College” folder, and you had a notebook for every class.
 At some point, it might make sense to group those notebooks together by subject (ex: Lit 101 & Lit 102), so that you know where to find all notebooks pertaining to a specific area of study.

-You can go even further by creating groups inside groups, with as many subgroups as you want.
+You can go even further by nesting groups inside groups, with as many subgroups as you want.

-#alt#Image of the Edit menu in Noteshelf with a red notebook highlighted and a red arrow pointing from the notebook to a red box around the Move button.
+Image of the Edit menu in Noteshelf with a gray notebook selected and a red arrow pointing from the notebook to a red box around the Move button.

 Moving things in Noteshelf